“Bonwit Teller” This iconic store went bankrupt. Filed a Ch. 11 Bankruptcy and then converted to a Ch. 7 Bankruptcy.

 The flagship store was located at the corner of 5th Avenue and 56th Street.
 Over time, the 15-foot-tall limestone front relief panels depicted nearly nude women dancing at the top of the 5th Avenue façade.
 This became a “Bonwit Teller Signature”.

 Although the company’s ownership changed hands many times, it flourished during the years 1946 – 1979.
 There were numerous Bonwit Teller locations throughout the country.
-Although Bonwit Teller grew at a much smaller pace than its rival, Sax Fifth Avenue, Bonwit did retain a role in the development of fashion and design most notable helping to launch the career of Calvin Klein.
+Although Bonwit Teller grew at a much smaller pace than its rival, Sax Fifth Avenue, Bonwit did retain a role in the development of fashion and design most notably helping to launch the career of Calvin Klein.

 Bonwit Teller made several appearances in film and television over the years.